Why Financial Literacy is Important

 Learning how to use your money wisely now will help you make informed financial decisions and build a strong foundation for your future.

 We firmly believe that money management is an important, practical skill set for all students to learn, and practice.
 Developing positive saving and spending habits will benefit you throughout your life.

-While this educational program is neither mandatory nor applicable as course credit, we strongly encourage you to browse through this section.
-Use the websites.
+While this educational program is neither mandatory nor applicable as course credit, we strongly encourage you to browse around.
 Take some free, short lessons.
 Schedule an appointment with a Peer Money Mentor.
 The Financial Aid Administration office will continue to offer related opportunities and events each semester.

 Manhattan College does not provide legal, financial, or tax advice.
 Financial literacy resources are provided for informational purposes only.
 Manhattan College is not responsible for any financial repercussions including, but not limited to monetary losses, property, or investments experienced by a student or affiliate as a result of accessing financial literacy content, as provided in all forms (website, in person, electronic correspondence, or written materials).
-Students should seek consultation with a professional tax and/or financial advisor before taking any financial decision or action that could negatively impact their personal finances.
+Students should seek consultation with a professional tax and/or financial advisor before taking any financial decision or action that could have an impact on their financial situation.